Robert Waldby

-There is a possibility Waldby was Bishop of Sodor and Man in 1381, although at the time John Dongan was the bishop from 1374 to 1391.
-He definitely became Bishop of Aire in Gascony in 1387, and translated to the archbishopric of Dublin in Ireland on 14 November 1390, with the strong support of King Richard.
+There is a possibility that Waldby was Bishop of Sodor and Man in 1381, although at the time John Dongan was the bishop from 1374 to 1391.
+He definitely became Bishop of Aire in Gascony in 1387, and Chancellor of Aquitaine, and translated to the archbishopric of Dublin in Ireland on 14 November 1390, with the strong support of King Richard.
+He received the temporalities of the See in July 1391.
+He was given money and troops to defend Leinster, the one province under more or less secure English rule, against hostile Irish clans, and succeeded in relieving Naas, County Kildare.
 He was apparently most unhappy in Ireland, and was even prepared to accept a junior English bishopric in order to come home.
-After five years in Dublin he translated to the bishopric of Chichester in England on 25 October 1395, and finally became Archbishop of York on 5 October 1396.
+After five years in Dublin, he translated to the bishopric of Chichester in England on 25 October 1395, and finally became Archbishop of York on 5 October 1396.

 Waldby died on 29 December 1397 with his bishopric being sede vacante on 6 January 1398.
 He was buried in the Chapel of St. Edmund in Westminster Abbey, where his monumental brass still remains.